 Maintaining good relationships is important either from the point of view of retaining existing customers or getting new ones.
 Thanks to the CRM system, everything is in one place – a simple and easy-to-understand dashboard that tells you, for example, history of communication, the status of orders, service interventions and much more information.

-According to Gartner, the CRM software market has become the largest software market in 2017 and the growth will continue.
+According to Gartner, the CRM software market has become the largest software market in 2017 and the growth continues.
 If your business is to survive, you will need a clear vision and strategy.
 For companies thinking about the future, the CRM framework is such a strategy.